lizkenney7/platform/docs/docs/stitch.md

 ## 1. Unique Identifier approach and the Static Rule approach.

-In this approach, user has to manually select the rules based on which the algorithm will be applied.
-Here user can also select the match precision, for example exact match or high/medium/low.
+In this approach, the user has to manually select the rules that the algorithm will use.
+Here, the user can also select the level of match precision; For example: exact match, or high/medium/low match.
    1. Exact Match
-      - When selecting Exact match, rule will try to match the value exactly.
-User can also select transformation over the data like, removal of white space.
-But a values will be considered as match only when they are exactly same after the transformation
+      - When Exact match is selected, the rule will try to match the value exactly.
+The user can also select a transformation over the data such as removal of white space; However values will be considered an exact match only when they are exactly the same after the transformation has taken place.
    2. Partial/Fuzzy Match
-      - When user selects, match precision as High/Medium/low, they gets the option to select which kind of algorithm they want to apply.
+      - When the user selects match precision as High/Medium/low, they will have the option to select which kind of algorithm they want to apply to the rule.
-      - Currently SkyPoint Supports, Phonetic match, distance based Levenshtein match.
+      - Currently SkyPoint supports Phonetic match and distance based Levenshtein match.
-      - User can select Phonetic match over the column in which a match would be considered true when both the matching values are phonetically similar. ex- Dylan and Dillon
+      - The user can select Phonetic match over the column in which a match would be considered true when both the matching values are phonetically similar (i.e. Dylan and Dillon).
-      - Distance based Levenshtein is a dynamic programming based approach and one of the most used approach for good quality matches.
-In the approach, two values are considered to be a match when converting from one value to another, requires less number of transactions. ex- Tony and Tonyy.
-Converting Tony to Tonyy requires only 1 transactions.
-Addition of 1 Y. 1 Transaction can be either update, delete, addition
+      - Distance based Levenshtein matching is a dynamic programming based approach, and it is one of the most used approaches for high quality matches.
+In this approach, two values are considered to be a match when converting from one value to another requires less number of transactions, as exemplified by the two values Tony and Tonyy).
+Converting Tony to Tonyy requires the addition of 1 Y, which is a single transaction.
+This single transaction can be any of the following actions: update, delete, addition.
-      - ML based match is also in the work in progress.
-In this ML based approach, we are creating a statiscal model, which creates a multiple dimentional projection (around 300 dimentional projection) of a value and then we put the locality sensitive hashing to put the similar values in the same bucket.
+      - ML based match is a work in progress.
+In this ML based approach, we are creating a statiscal model.
+This model creates a multiple dimentional projection (around 300 dimentional projection) of a value, which is then put into the locality sensitive hashing to put the similar values in the same bucket.
 More on this soon...
-      - While choosing the desired algorithms, user can apply more than 1 alorithm with logical AND/OR fashion between them to improve their search results
+      - When choosing the desired algorithms, the user can apply more than 1 alorithm with logic AND/OR fashion between them to improve their search results.
-      - Note: The selection of Levenshtein algorithm might increase the Match run time significantly
+      - Note: The selection of Levenshtein algorithm might increase the Match run time significantly.

 ## 2. Machine Learning approach

-In this approach, we are trying to find the records match without any human involvement.
+In this approach, the algorithms are trying to find the record's match without any human involvement.

-In this approach, user do not need to create any manual rule but the algorithm will itself figure out (based on the semantic labels), whether 2 or more records should be considered a match or not.
+In this approach, the user does not need to create any manual rule, but the algorithm will figure out (based on the semantic labels) whether 2 or more records should be considered a match based on its own learning.